 - If, on the other hand, the Commissioner concludes after the preliminary review that the allegations made in a complaint may have merit and an investigation is warranted, an investigation is then conducted with a view to clarifying the facts and gathering the relevant evidence.
 In accordance with subsection 510(2) of the Act, but subject to one exception, the Commissioner gives written notice to the person whose conduct is being investigated as soon as feasible after beginning an investigation.
 The exception where the Commissioner does not have to give notice is where he has formed the opinion that doing so may compromise or hinder the investigation or another ongoing investigation.

 VII.
-Means of Ensuring Compliance with and Enforcement of the Act
+Means of Enforcing the Act

 Commissioner’s Discretion in Choosing the Appropriate Means of Resolving a Complaint

-- the evidence gathered during any investigation;
+- the nature and the quality of the evidence gathered during any investigation;

 - whether or not there is a need for specific or general deterrence;